 Altogether, which one would you like to visit the most?

-Among all these signature buildings which one would you like to visit the most?
-Let me know in the comments.
+Among all these architectural landmarks which one would you like to visit the most?
+For me it’s probably the buildings in Cinelandia Square, it’s quite confusing to see so many Baroque buildings surrounded by modern skyscrapers!

 Have you liked this post?
 Pin it for later!